Your Compassionate Sydney Funeral Director and Celebrant

 One of my biggest passions is end of life planning, because I’ve seen the distress families experience when there’s no plan in place.

 That’s why I host monthly Death Curious Conversations, relaxed and open community gatherings where we discuss death, dying, grief, legacy, planning, and everything in between.
-Held at the Little BIG House in Summer Hill, these sessions aim to build death literacy in a supportive and welcoming environment.
+Held in two locations – Rookwood Cemetery (East St entrance) and the Little BIG House in Summer Hill – these conversations aim to build death literacy in a supportive and welcoming environment.

-These sessions are relaxed, informative, and open to anyone seeking to learn, share, or simply listen.
+These sessions are relaxed, informative and open to anyone seeking to learn, share, or simply listen.
 Your presence is warmly welcomed.
-You can easily register for these events through Eventbrite.

 Dates for 2026

-- Molly, my gentle and sweet 13-year-old, is the ultimate sunbather and cuddle queen.
+- Molly, my gentle and sweet 14 year old, is the ultimate sunbather and cuddle queen.

-- Georgie, my sassy and very chatty 4-year-old, is my dedicated office sidekick, meticulously supervising my every move and ensuring we stick to our sacred walk and play schedule!
+- Georgie, my sassy and very chatty 5 year old, is my dedicated office sidekick, meticulously supervising my every move and ensuring we stick to our sacred walk and play schedule!

-My long-term dream is to acquire a spacious property that can offer temporary or permanent homes to dogs in need, because no animal should face euthanasia simply because they are without a home.
+My long term dream is to acquire a spacious property that can offer temporary or permanent homes to dogs in need, because no animal should face euthanasia simply because they are without a home.
 Just as humans deserve dignity, so do our four legged companions.
-This conviction extends to my work; I truly believe dogs are family and actively encourage their inclusion in ceremonies, even funerals.
+This conviction extends to my work.
+I believe dogs are family and actively encourage their inclusion in ceremonies and funerals.
 Let’s explore creative ways to involve your beloved furry friends in your life’s most meaningful farewells and celebrations.

 When I’m not being lovingly bossed around by Molly and Georgie, I cherish travelling with my husband, Brad.
 I’ve always been an intrepid explorer, finding immense joy in discovering new places, both across Australia and overseas.